-Contraceptive counseling conversations: consider intentional questions
+Contraceptive counseling conversations: Consider intentional questions

 As a healthcare professional, you can help your patients make informed choices by consistently discussing all contraceptive options, including LARC options.
 By asking the right questions, you can support your patients in choosing a contraception that best fits their needs.4,5